 - 300 places for 2021 for national priorities (Innovative places), with pipelines places following – all TEQSA registered universities

-Questions and answers during the application process have been responded to individually and published here for transparency.
-This page will no longer be updated.
+Questions and answers during the application process were responded to individually and published here for transparency.
+This page is no longer updated.

-Please refer any further questions regarding assessment, notification or reporting of allocated places to HELP.Policy@dese.gov.au.
+Please refer any further questions regarding previous funding allocations for short courses in 2021 to firstname.lastname@example.org.